deel-ai/oodeel/docs/index.md

 # What's Included

 The library is based on a class, `OODBaseDetector`, that fits a model and then scores new samples.
-Some baselines use extra data, so `OODmodel` can also fit additional data if needed.
+Some baselines use extra data, so `OODBaseDetector` can also fit additional data if needed.
 The library uses `OODDataset` to properly load data from different sources and prepare it for OOD detection.
 It can perform OOD-specific operations like adding extra OOD data for tuning with Outlier Exposure or filters according to label values for anomaly detection or open set recognition benchmarks.

 Currently, **oodeel** includes the following baselines: